grew-nlp/grew_doc/content/doc/request_bank.md

  - `request`: a JSON encoding of a Grew request (see below)

 Other fields may be added for specific usage but they are not mandatory.
-Among these optionnal field, we can have:
+Among these optional field, we can have:
  - TODO

 ## JSON format for request